It’s a simple enough concept – you’ve done work for a client, and now, you want to get paid.

 2. Default Judgment

 If the party you are suing doesn’t appear in court after receiving proper notice of your complaint and a scheduled trial date, you will win by something called “default.”
-After receiving your default judgment, you will have a court judgment which has the full force of law, and which will be enforceable even if the defendant moves to another state.
+After receiving your default judgment, you will have a court judgment that has the full force of law and which will be enforceable even if the defendant moves to another state.